It was Bill Mazeroski that helped teach Tim Wallach how to become a Gold Glove third baseman.

 Wallach, who suited up for more games with the Montreal Expos than any other player, revealed this during a Canadian Baseball Hall of Fame conference call on February 3.
 The long-time Expo will be inducted into the St. Marys, Ont.-based shrine along with former Montreal general manager Murray Cook, legendary Expos broadcaster Dave Van Horne and late Toronto Blue Jays scout Jim Ridley in a ceremony on June 21.

-Wallach credits Mazeroski, the legendary Pittsburgh Pirates second baseman whom manager Bill Virdon invited to Expos camp in 1982, with teaching him the fundamentals of manning the hot corner.
+Wallach credits Mazeroski, the legendary Pittsburgh Pirates second baseman whom the Expos invited to camp in 1982, with teaching him the fundamentals of manning the hot corner.

 “He helped me so much over at third base that spring,” said Wallach.
 “I had my ups and downs that year, but as I continued to work on the things he showed me – along with the fact that a lot of people told me that I’d be lucky to be an average third baseman, and that just wasn’t in my nature or my personality to be average – I worked hard and became a good third baseman and I loved it over there.”